-If you are a first-time Stafford Loan borrower at SXU, you must complete your Master Promissory Note (MPN) and Entrance Counseling as soon as possible.
+If you are a first-time Stafford Loan borrower at SXU, you must complete your Loan Agreement (MPN) and Entrance Counseling as soon as possible.
 Sign In using your FSA ID to complete this requirement.

 These requirements must be completed in order for your loan proceeds to disburse to your student account at the start of the term.